nomad-coe/nomad/docs/reference/glossary.md

 a parser is associated with a certain file-format and is only applied to files of that format.

+### Plugin

+NOMAD installations can be customized through plugins, which are Git repositories containing an installable python package that will add new features upon being installed.
+Plugins can contain one or many plugin entry points, which represent individual customizations.

+### Plugin entry point

+Plugin entry points are used to configure and load different types of NOMAD customizations.
+There are several entry point types, including entry points for parsers, schema packages and apps.
+A single plugin may contain multiple entry points.

 ### Processed data

 NOMAD processes (parses and normalizes) all data.
 The *processed data* is the outcome of this process.